ractivejs/ractivejs.github.io/docs/plugins.md

 ## Writing

-Adaptors translate custom non-POJO data sources into POJOs and vice-versa.
+Adaptors translate custom non-POJO (non-Plain Old JS Object) data sources into POJOs and vice-versa.
 Generally, an adaptor does the following:

 - Checks if data needs to be adapted, and if so, "wraps" an adaptor to it.
 - Provides a POJO version of your data source for Ractive to use.